PaulskPt/ESP32-S3-Box_MSFS2020_GPSout_GPRMC_and_GPGGA/README.md

 Goals of this project:

-To receive, filter and use certain elements of GPRMC GPS datagram data sent by an add-on called ```FSUIPC7``` to the ```Microsoft Flight Simulator 2020 (FS2020)```.
+To receive, filter and use certain elements of GPRMC and GPGGA GPS datagrams data sent by an add-on called ```FSUIPC7``` to the ```Microsoft Flight Simulator 2020 (FS2020)```.
-From the filtered GPRMC GPS type of datagram this project only uses the ```Track made good true``` and the ```groundspeed```.
-The track flown by the aircraft is displayed on the 4x20 serLCD, only when the groundspeed value exceeds a certain minimum value set in the micropython script.
-If the groundspeed is zero the aircraft is assumed to be halted or be parked.
-In that case the script will display ```Airplane stopped or parked```.
-When the groundspeed is > 0.2 and < 30 kts, the script will display ```Airplane is taxying```.
-As soon as the groundspeed exceeds 30 kts the following data will be displayed onto the 4x20 serLCD:
+From the filtered GPRMC GPS datagram message this project uses the airplane's position in ```Latitude``` and ```Longitude```, the ```groundspeed``` and the ```Track made good true```.
+From the filtered GPGGA GPS datagram message only the ```Altitude``` data is used.
+All the filtered GPS data is shown on the display of the esp-box.
+When the groundspeed value is > 0.2 and <= 30 kts, the airplane is assumed to be taxying.
+If the groundspeed is 0, during a short period, the airplane is assumed to be stopped or parked.
+The states: 'airplane is stopped or parked' and 'airplaine is taxying' are shown on the display.
+As soon as the groundspeed exceeds 30 kts the following data will be displayed onto the display of the esp-box.
 ```
 - Latitude/Longitude;
 - Altitude;